Canacompost-Systems-Inc/integrated-computer/README.md

 1. [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/)

 # Note on the Project Structure
 The project has been designed to follow the pattern of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
-Each layer has its dependencies injected in the `app.py` file, to limit coupling between components.
+Each layer has its dependencies injected in the `app.py` file to limit coupling between components.